 In a study published in the Critical Reviews of Science and Nutrition, it was identified that "soluble NSPs [non-starch polysaccharides], especially mixed-link ß-glucans, lower plasma cholesterol levels and help to normalize blood glucose and insulin levels, making these kinds of polysaccharides a part of dietary plans to treat cardiovascular diseases and type 2 diabetes."

-In another study on Agaricus brasiliensis tested on diabetic rats, results indicated antidiabetic activity by promoting insulin secretion as well as the suppression of oxidative stress and proinflammatory cytokine production that improved pancreatic β-cells mass."
+In another study on Agaricus brasiliensis tested on diabetic rats, results indicated antidiabetic activity by promoting insulin secretion as well as the suppression of oxidative stress and proinflammatory cytokine production that improved pancreatic β-cell mass.

 Agaricus blazei is a source of amino acids and high in various amounts of vitamin and minerals, like B vitamins as well as potassium, phosphorus, calcium, magnesium and zinc.

-In a published journal article entitled "Photobiology of Vitamin D in Mushrooms and Its Bioavailability in Humans", it was stated that "Shiitake mushrooms not only produce vitamin D2 but also produce vitamin D3 and vitamin D4."
+In a published journal article entitled "Photobiology of Vitamin D in Mushrooms and Its Bioavailability in Humans", it was proposed that the ingestion of mushroom types, like shiitake, also provide a source of vitamin D2 in addition to vitamin D3 and D4.

-While according to most research "A. subrufescens has long been consumed as a culinary and supplementary food and has not been reported to be directly toxic or carcinogenic to humans", there have been some controversial reports about its potential safety for human consumption.
+While according to most research "A. subrufescens has long been consumed as a culinary and supplementary food and has not been reported to be directly toxic or carcinogenic to humans", there have been some controversial reports about its potential toxicity.

-This is chiefly regarding the raw mushroom's naturally high agaritine content as well as its ability to absorb the heavy metal cadmium.
+This is chiefly regarding the raw mushroom's agaritine content as well as its ability to absorb the heavy metal cadmium.

-Agaritine is an aromatic, antiviral compound but is also a proven hydrazine-derivative mycotoxin within the genus Agaricus, which also includes the common white button mushroom.
+Agaritine is an aromatic substance specifically found in raw mushrooms from the genus Agaricus, which also includes the common white button mushroom.

-We always recommend seeking out higher quality agaricus mushroom products that are preferably organic as well as independently tested for potential contaminants to ensure purity.
+We always recommend seeking out higher quality agaricus mushroom products that are preferably certified organic as well as independently tested for potential toxins to ensure purity.

 All medicinal mushrooms are therapeutically more effective when steamed or simmered in hot water.
 This process helps to release their beneficial compounds like polysaccharides and beta-glucans.

 Agaricus blazei mushroom is most commonly used for medicinal purposes as a dietary supplement.
-These are usually prepared using a hot water extraction techniques and concentrating the solution into a dried powder.
+As we mentioned, these are usually prepared using hot water and/or alcohol extraction techniques and concentrating the solution into a dried powder or liquid form.

-It is frequently available as an encapsulated or bulk powder, which can be taken as a capsule or spooned into soups, tonic brews or added to most any shake elixir.
+It is frequently available as an encapsulated or bulk powder, which can be taken as a capsule or spooned into soups, tonic brews or blended into most any shake recipe.

-As with other medicinal mushrooms, agaricus synergistically works very well when blended with other types as an ingredient in recipes or as a dietary supplement.
-Many brands also offer agaricus in mushroom formulations which often include others like reishi, lions mane and coriolus.
+Agaricus synergistically works very well when combined with other medicinal mushroom types as an ingredient in recipes or as a dietary supplement.
+Many brands also offer agaricus in mushroom formulations which often include others like reishi, lions mane, cordyceps and coriolus.